 Your car’s windshield wipers are your first line of defense when you’re driving in nasty weather.
 Luckily wipers blades themselves are affordable and easy to replace on most vehicles.
 Walking down the aisle at your local NAPA Auto Parts store you probably noticed that replacement wiper blades come in many different sizes, which means you have countless options to consider as you shop for replacements.
 What impact does windshield wiper blade size have on your wipers’ ability to safely and effectively get the job done?
 Let’s take a closer look at these factors when it comes time to replace your wiper blades.

 Your car’s wiper blades (also called windscreen wiper blades in some parts of the world) are designed to give the driver and front passenger a clear view out of the windshield when rain or snow is falling.
 The wipers accomplish this by quickly clearing precipitation off wide areas of the glass.

 To a certain extent, the size of the windshield wiper blades will affect their ability to keep the glass free of precipitation.
 Wiper blades that are too small will leave large areas of the glass uncleared, and wiper blades that are too large may hit the top windshield trim, causing premature wear.
 They might also become entangled with each other, which could cause damage to the windshield blades and arms.

-For these reasons, it’s essential to know the wiper blade size requirements for your particular vehicle.
+For these reasons, it’s essential to know what size of wiper blades is required for your particular vehicle.
 You can find this information in your car’s owner’s manual.
 If the manual isn’t available, you can also do an online search to figure out your automaker’s recommendations around blade size.
 If you are confident that the current wiper blades are the correct size (or even the original ones) you can simply grab a measuring tape and measure them yourself.